tom-howard/ros/docs/amr31001/lab2.md

               ![](./lab2/euclidean_distance.png){width=500px}
             </figure>

+    1. **Make sure that you've saved any changes to the code (in VS Code) before trying to test it out on the robot!**

+        Do this by using the `Ctrl+S` keyboard shortcut, or going to `File > Save` from the menu at the top of the screen.

-    1. Every time you need to test the code, you can re-run it using the same `rosrun` command as before:
+    1. Once you've saved it, you can re-run the code at any time by using the same `rosrun` command as before:

         ***
         **TERMINAL 1:**